WDP Part 4: Sequence Field Specification

 E.Auth.Token.MISSING → Xy8Qz (resolves to 001)

-All produce the same hash because they all resolve to:
+Both produce the same hash because they resolve to:

 E.AUTH.TOKEN.001 (with zero-padded 001)Zero-padding matters for hash computation: